salunke4/Spotify-Million-Playlist-Dataset-Challenge/docs/goals.md

 ### The Data Set

 Our team has chosen to use the Million Playlist Dataset by Spotify.
 It consists of 1 million playlists, with over 2 million unique tracks and around 300,000 artists.
-The dataset is from AICrowd (https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge#dataset).
+The dataset is from [AICrowd](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge#dataset).
 Each playlist contains a title, the tracklist, and several other metadata.
 We processed and cleaned the data using the JSON library, Jupyter Notebook, and Python.
 This allowed us to create a graph connecting each song, where each song is represented by a node.

 ### The Algorithms We Chose to Implement